abishek2040/git_learn/README.md

     4. Here, we create a new branch, using the following command: git checkout -b New_branch:
     The -b creates the branch "New_branch" and checks it out - meaning switches to the New_branch.

+Git Commands: Here's a list of most frequently git commands.

+    i. git clone "remote_repo link" - Clones a remote repository to the local machine.